ibm-cloud-docs/cis/managing-for-security.md

 ### Order dedicated certificates
 {: #order-dedicated-certs}

 {{site.data.keyword.cis_short_notm}} makes managing your certificates easy by offering dedicated certificates.
 You no longer need to generate private keys, create certificate signing requests (CSR), or remember to renew certificates.
-You can order a dedicated certificate by clicking **Add Certificate** button and ordering a wildcard certificate or entering hostnames to order a dedicated custom certificate.
+You can order a dedicated certificate by clicking **Add Certificate** and ordering a wildcard certificate or entering hostnames to order a dedicated custom certificate.
 The type of certificates are:

 * SHA-2/ECDSA signed certificate using P-256 key,
 * SHA-2/RSA signed certificate using RSA 2048-bit key, and